envico801/clean-code-javascript/anki/README.md

 ##### Functions should only be one level of abstraction

-When you have more than one level of abstraction your function is usually doing too much.
-Splitting up functions leads to reusability and easier testing.
+Each function should work at a single level of abstraction.
+This means all operations within the function should be at a similar conceptual level, making the code easier to understand and maintain.

 **Bad:**
 ```javascript
 function parseBetterJSAlternative(code) {
   const REGEXES = [